DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "If thee understood then good."

-With completely sleepy expression, Reiren nodded, oddly satisfied.
+With a completely sleepy expression, Reiren nodded, oddly satisfied.
-But for some reason instead of going back to her own bed, she was approaching in a direction of Kai's.
+But for some reason instead of going back to her own bed, she was approaching Kai's direction.

 "Good, I shall sleep."